skippy-io/skippy/README.md

 Step 4: Run your tests

 Each time your tests run, Skippy examines the current state of the project and compares it with the data in the skippy folder.
-Skippy then makes skip-or-execute predictions for each skippified test:
+It then makes skip-or-execute predictions for each skippified test:

 ```
 ./gradlew test